mbuesch/letmein/README.md

 If you find a security vulnerability, you deserve all the credit and feel free to have a good ROFLMAO over my broken design.
 I deserve all the blame and I have all the responsibility for fixing the problem.
 Therefore, I'd like to ask you to fully disclose the details of your valuable findings either in public in a Github issue or privately via mail to me.

+### Known weaknesses

+There are a couple of known weaknesses that exist in letmein.
+In this paragraph we discuss why these weaknesses exist.

+These weaknesses are not addressed by the design of letmein to make the design simpler.
+It is a tradeoff between a simple design and a weakness that doesn't practically impact security.

+It is believed that these weaknesses do **not** make letmein insecure in practical use.
+The simple design is supposed to reduce the attack surface and as such improve security.

+- **weakness**: The user identifiers and resource identifiers from the configurations are transmitted in plain text over the network.
+  - **rationale**: The user identifiers and resource identifiers shall not include private or secret information.

+- **weakness**: The first `Knock` packet is not protected against a replay attack.
+  - **rationale**: It is true that the `Knock` packet can successfully be replayed by an attacker.
+  But that doesn't mean much.
+  The attacker will still not be able to successfully solve the `Challenge`.
+  The authentication of the `Knock` is only in place, because it's easy to implement in the given design and it stops port knocks that don't have a key at all early.

+- **weakness**: After a successful knock sequence from legitimate user an [MiM attacker](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) can use the knocked-open port, if she is able to use the same sender-IP-address as the legitimate user.
+  - **rationale**: letmein only authenticates what happens during the knock sequence.
+  What happens after the knock sequence once the firewall is opened for an IP address is completely out of scope of letmein.
+  However, there is a time limit for how long the port is kept open after a successful knock sequence.
+  After the knock sequence has been completed, there is only a limited amount of time an MiM could use it.

+- **weakness**: The authentication key is a shared secret that is stored in plain text on the server and on the client.
+  - **rationale**: It is true that an attacker that can successfully take over a server or client can steal the keys and authenticate future sessions.
+  This is a tradeoff between implementing complicated public-private-key cryptography, the overall goal of what letmein is supposed to protect and simplicity of the design. letmein is **not** supposed to protect otherwise unprotected services.
+  It is only supposed to be an *additional* barrier of security in an already secure system.
+  Think of this as [2FA](https://en.wikipedia.org/wiki/Multi-factor_authentication).
+  If an attacker could gain access to the letmein keys there are two scenarios:
+  Either there is a second barrier of security (e.g. ssh server login) or all bets are lost anyway, because the attacker has full access already anyway.

+- **weakness**: The wire protocol does not have mechanisms for future changes and updates.
+  - **rationale**: While this makes updating to a new protocol version harder, it improves security by simplification of the design.
+  It is not expected that there will be many incompatible protocol changes in the future.

 ## TODO